CaptainZlick/gw2-radial-menus-builds/README.md

 A [Radial Menus](https://github.com/RaidcoreGG/GW2-RadialMenus) pack.

 ## General
-This pack changes the Build and Equipment Template to the selected number
+A simple pack to change your Build and Equipment Template to the selected one in one go.
 ![Preview](./img/preview.png)

 ## Installation